Full-Time Intensive English Study

 - Nonrefundable application fee – The $35 fee can be paid online at the time you apply or paid online at a later date.
 An admission decision is not made until the fee is paid.

-Official academic records for all institutions attended and national exams completed –Required documentation is based on the following:
+Your official academic records for all institutions attended and national exams taken:

 - English test scores – All applicants must submit an official test score or completion report meeting one of the posted levels (see chart below).
-All test scores are valid for two years and score reports must be sent directly to the Office of Admission.
+All test scores are valid for two years and score reports must be sent directly to the Office of International Student and Study Abroad Services.

 TOEFL (school code 6474) 40 IBT or 433 PBT IELTS 4.0 Overall Pearson's (PTE) Academic 38 ELS Language Center Level 103 completion Previous English Study 1 year with 70% average